2026 Biomedical Research Day: Bridging Science and Health

-This event will showcase the latest discoveries by featured faculty speakers as well as undergraduate, graduate, and postdoctoral trainees at the U of A College of Medicine – Phoenix.
-All trainees have been invited to prepare posters to present their research findings, and top abstracts in Cardiopulmonary, Neuroscience, and Cancer Cell Biology & Immunology have been selected for oral presentations.
+This event showcased the latest discoveries by featured faculty speakers as well as undergraduate, graduate, and postdoctoral trainees at the U of A College of Medicine – Phoenix.
+All trainees are invited to prepare posters to present their research findings, and top abstracts in Cardiopulmonary, Neuroscience, and Cancer, Cell Biology & Immunology are selected for oral presentations.
 Thanks to our generous sponsors, the Arizona Biomedical Research Centre and the Flinn Foundation there is no cost to attend.

 - 8:00 - 9:00 – Registration opens and poster setup